Ray Avery (scientist): Acuset IV flow controller

 The Acuset is a small device designed to control the flow of drugs through an intravenous (IV) drip.
 It was designed to simplify administering drips and to be used in developing countries without adequate medical care.
 In 2008 the Acuset was a finalist in the Saatchi & Saatchi World Changing Ideas Awards.

 In December 2019 it was reported by Newsroom that clinical trials at Auckland City Hospital in 2008 showed that the Acuset was not more accurate than an existing device called a "roller clamp" which was already used widely in developing countries.
 The findings were subsequently published in a medical journal in 2015.
 Avery's position, set out in the article, was that the trials "did not reflect normal usage" of the Acuset and used an earlier version of the product.
+He later noted a 2019 addendum to the study which had clarified that the test covered an earlier version of the Acuset.

-Avery subsequently made a complaint to the New Zealand Media Council against Newsroom for reporting on the study and on allegations that he had sought the retraction of the study's findings.
-The complaint was not upheld by the council, which concluded that the Newsroom article "contained no inaccuracy in relation to its key message of a threat to suppress publication of the results of tests relating to a device used to control intravenous drips, and indeed the complaint is not directed against that key message".
-The Council noted that it was "made clear in the article that the test was on an earlier device, not the device currently marketed, and Sir Ray Avery's version of what has happened is set out in the article".
+Avery made a complaint to the New Zealand Media Council against Newsroom for reporting on the study and on allegations that he had sought the retraction of the study's findings.
+The complaint was not upheld by the council, which concluded that the Newsroom article contained no inaccuracies.
+The council noted that it was "made clear in the article that the test was on an earlier device, not the device currently marketed, and Sir Ray Avery's version of what has happened is set out in the article".
 The council was also clear that in its decision it was not commenting on the merits of the earlier version of the Acuset, the current Acuset or the research studies that had been carried out.

 Lifepod incubator

-The Lifepod is an incubator developed by Medicine Mondiale with the goal of being low-cost, warm, sterile and robust, and suitable for distributing in poorer countries.
+The Lifepod was a proposed incubator that was in development by Medicine Mondiale with the goal of being low-cost, warm, sterile and robust, and suitable for distributing in poorer countries.
 As of July 2018, NZ$4.5 million had been spent in development including NZ$2 million raised from public donations.
 Avery apologised in 2018 for not being clearer to donors about the progress of the work.
 In November 2018 the Department of Internal Affairs conducted a review after a complaint was made, and concluded it was satisfied that donations were being used properly, although it urged the foundation to consider "updating the public regarding the status of the LifePod incubators and managing their expectations as to when they will be most likely to be ready for delivery to Fiji".

 In March 2019 it was reported that the Lifepod would begin hospital trials in India in July, but this did not eventuate.
-Little has been heard about the project since late 2019.
+In 2022, on announcing that he was leaving New Zealand and moving to Australia, Avery said opposition to a planned concert in 2018 at Eden Park to raise funds for the Lifepod was a "pivotal moment" leading to his decision to leave.
+Aside from a few prototypes, no fully-functioning Lifepods were ever built.